fuzeyi/efanzh.github.io/_posts/2014-01-29-chrome-extension-configuration.md

 > <https://autoproxy-gfwlist.googlecode.com/svn/trunk/gfwlist.txt>

 Notice that Google Code will be closed soon, so this list will not be available at that time.
 The new rule list will be at <http://gfwli.st/>.
-Although it’s not available for this moment, it will become usable when the migration is completed.
+Although it’s not available at this moment, it will become usable when the migration is completed.

 # Stylish